SarahDaniel1/WaySurvey/README.md

 # WaySurvey

-WaySurvey is a customizable interactive web map for visualizing and managing study areas, such as sampled survey locations.
-Researchers can upload geographic data containing predefined study areas and generate an interactive field map for fieldwork coordination and documentation.
-The map allows researchers to view all sampled areas using the location search dropdown, visualize survey sites, and click on individual locations to display their boundaries and a summary of relevant information for each sampled site.
-This information can include the address of the Starting Sampling Point (SSP), assigned enumerator, stratum, or other study area attributes.
+WaySurvey is a customizable interactive web map for visualizing and managing study sites, such as selected survey locations.
+The map allows researchers to easily visualize all study sites on an interactive map and easily navigate to them.
+To use WaySurvey, researchers upload geographic data containing predefined site boundaries together with associated site attributes.
+The tool then generates an interactive field map that enables researchers to visualize all study sites, navigate to individual sites, view its boundaries and a summary of the site's information.

 ## Instructions